-PsychCrunch is the podcast from the British Psychological Society’s Research Digest, featuring presenters Ginny Smith, Ella Rhodes, Dr Matthew Warren and Dr Christian Jarrett and Ginny Smith.
+PsychCrunch is the podcast from the British Psychological Society’s Research Digest, featuring presenters Ginny Smith, Ella Rhodes, Dr Matthew Warren and Dr Christian Jarrett.
 Each episode we explore whether the findings from psychological science can make a difference in real life.
 Just how should we live, according to psychology?
 We speak to psychologists about their research and whether they apply what they’ve discovered in their own lives.

 Our sponsors Routledge Psychology are giving PsychCrunch listeners the chance to discover even more ground-breaking research: free access to 5 articles of your choosing from over 4.5 million at tandfonline.com, plus a 20% discount on books at routledge.com.

 Episode one: Dating and Attraction